-Lands fronting onto Queen Street West are designated 'Springbrook Settlement Area', and the existing land use planning framework currently only permits limited infill that is consistent with the scale and character of a rural hamlet.
-It should be noted that such prescribed built pattern and form are not consistent with the new/emerging planning vision for the Springbrook Tertiary Plan area since 2020, where there is existing public transit service and a future Queen Street bus rapid transit (BRT) is proposed.
+It should be noted that the density permitted within the 'Low Density 1' designation is not consistent with the new/emerging planning vision for lands fronting onto Queen Street West in the Springbrook Tertiary Plan area since 2020, where there is existing public transit service and a future Queen Street bus rapid transit (BRT) is proposed.
 (See Revised Springbrook Tertiary Plan section below).

-The proposed development, including the mid-rise apartment building fronting onto Queen Street West, would be supportive of the future BRT transit infrastructure and service.
+The proposed development would be supportive of the future BRT transit infrastructure and service.
 The proposed built form and density are also supported by submitted studies and will enable the achievement of complete communities and provide a variety of housing types in the Springbrook community.
-The proposed development is also compatible with the surrounding land uses and built form through the submitted urban design brief, sun/shadow study and 45-degree angular plane assessment, which demonstrate an acceptable transition and separation from the proposed mid-rise apartment and front loaded street townhouses to the adjacent low-rise residential neighbourhoods.
+The proposed development is also compatible with the surrounding land uses and built form through the submitted urban design brief, sun/shadow study and 45-degree angular plane assessment, which demonstrate an acceptable transition and separation from the proposed high-rise apartments and back-to-back stacked townhouses to the adjacent low-rise residential neighbourhoods.
 Further refinement of the proposal's built form prescribed in the Draft Zoning By-law Amendment would be undertaken through the site plan approval process.

 The proposed development would make efficient use of existing and proposed stormwater and other functional servicing and infrastructure.
 At the time of writing the Recommendation Report, a comprehensive Functional Servicing Report (FSR) is being finalized to update the existing Functional Servicing Report and Springbrook Stormwater Management Report dated September 2020, prepared in support of the Credit Valley Secondary Plan (SP 45(A)), in support of the proposed increased intensity of use of lands fronting onto Queen Street West in the Springbrook area, which includes part of the subject site.
 Significant work has been done to advance the comprehensive FSR since the second quarter of 2023, including weekly meetings with the Springbrook Tertiary Plan landowners.
-On September 6, 2023, staff received a revised Tertiary Plan FSR, prepared by Schaeffers Consulting Engineers and dated September 2023.
-The report has demonstrated that there are viable servicing solutions for stormwater, water and sanitary systems for the proposed development and subject site do not prejudice development in the remainder of the Tertiary Plan area; however there is still some additional work required to finalize the Tertiary Plan FSR.
-Environmental Engineering staff anticipates the finalized Tertiary Plan FSR will be received in the near future.
+There is a high level of confidence that there are servicing solutions for stormwater, water and sanitary systems for the proposed development and subject site that are independent from and do not prejudice development in the remainder of the Tertiary Plan area.